hospino11/javascript-beginner-to-pro/README.md

 ## Output
 ### innerHTML
-Set the content of the given element
+Sets the content of the given element
 ### document.write
-Set the content of the whole document
+Sets the content of the whole document
+### window.alert
+Displays a window notification with any information
+### console.log
+Write the information given to the web search engine console.